CosteaAlin93/LinuxUpSkillChallenge/First week.md

     3) Change your password

-Use `sudo passwd ubuntu' command, then type the password you would like.
+Use `sudo passwd ubuntu` command, then type the password you would like.
 Please make it strong!!!

 ---